wpears/webmap-training/Readme.md

 #TEMPLATE EDITING
+  - Everyone get a copy of the template: \\\\mrsbmapp21161\giswebapps\training\yourName

-  Drop in simple service to see how it works.
+  - Drop in simple service to see how it works.
   - Walkthrough
     - Discuss modules
       - shadowing / reassigning trouble
       - separate concerns
       - maintainability
       - Extensibility
+    - Module Example
   - Change titles/downloads
   - See how legends/downloads work

+##Example 3 - A faster service

 Another server exercise:
 Show that publishing services isn't really hard.
 When you run into issues, usually there are proscribed solutions.